Offshore oil exploration in N.L. often occurs without wildlife monitoring | CBC News

 'We're bowing down to industry'

-Stéphanie Pieddesaux, a researcher with Merinov, a Quebec-based fisheries and aquaculture research centre explained that: "Often, mitigation measures will be more lax because it isn't a critical habitat."
+Stéphanie Pieddesaux, a researcher with Merinov, a Quebec-based fisheries and aquaculture research centre, said, "Often, mitigation measures will be more lax because it isn't a critical habitat."

 "But that doesn't keep an animal from entering that area," she added.

-Lindy Weilgart, an adjunct professor at Dalhousie University, said "at the very minimum, there should be a marine mammal observers and passive acoustic monitoring at all times."
+Lindy Weilgart, an adjunct professor at Dalhousie University, said there should be a marine mammal observers and passive acoustic monitoring, at the very minimum, at all times.

 "We're bowing down to industry," she said.